 If you're headed to Oltrarno for a stroll through the Bóboli Gardens, it's worth it to take some time to tour the Palazzo Pitti (Pitti Palace) as well.
 This former Renaissance residence is now home to Florence's most extensive grouping of museums.
 The most notable of the Pitti's galleries is the Galleria Palatina, which – with its impressive collection of works by Raphael, Titian and Rubens – is second in prestige only to the Uffizi Gallery.
 Other museums within the palace spotlight everything from historical fashion to household treasures once belonging to the Medici family.

 Santa Croce is similar to the Duomo in style (both churches represent dominant Gothic traits), but most visitors aren't drawn here by Santa Croce's looks: Come here to pay your respects to such notable Italians as artist Michelangelo, scientist Galileo Galilei and political philosopher Niccolò Machiavelli.
 Santa Croce is also home to what some say is the most important art collection of any church in Italy, the most notable works being spectacular frescoes done by Giotto.
 Recent visitors raved about the architecture of the church and suggest giving yourself plenty of time to explore.
 Others appreciated that it was removed from the main tourist areas.

 Designed by Giotto in the early 14th century, this ornate 277-foot high bell tower is part of the renowned Duomo in central Florence's Piazza del Duomo.
 Although it is known as Giotto's Bell Tower, it actually required three architects to finish.
 The changes in style and design are apparent.
 Today, you can admire the tower's external design from the square below – make sure to spend plenty of time admiring the statues and reliefs by such famed artists as Donatello and Andrea Pisano.
-Or you can climb the 414 steps to the top for spectacular views of central Florence, a hike that recent visitors said leads to a better panorama than you get at the top of the Duomo because you get to view the Duomo from this vantage point.
+Or you can climb the more than 400 steps to the top for spectacular views of central Florence, a hike that recent visitors said leads to a better panorama than you get at the top of the Duomo because you get to view the Duomo from this vantage point.

 Much like London's Tower Bridge, the Ponte Vecchio was built to replace an earlier bridge.
 Once dominated by butchers and bakers, the original bridge was washed away during a flood in the early 14th century.
 When the new Ponte Vecchio was completed, it too was home to local food stores until grand Duke Ferdinand I of the Medici family decided to designate this unadorned bridge the epicenter of the city's gold and jewel trade.
 It has maintained this identity ever since.